humfri/Text-Mining-and-Sentiment-Analysis---Amazon-Alexa/README.md

 This analysis not only explores the sentiments expressed in Amazon Alexa reviews but also provides a detailed evaluation of the Random Forest classifier's performance, sentiment distribution, and identified topics through topic modelling techniques.

-**Summary**:
-Text mining and sentiment analysis are essential tools for deriving insights from extensive unstructured text.
-By utilising advanced natural language processing, they reveal patterns, trends, and sentiments, offering critical insights in various business aspects and customer behaviour.
-Sentiment analysis is valuable for understanding public opinion and emotional responses.